PatrickGTR/sf-cnr/gamemodes/irresistible/README.md

     - Called when a player is arrested
 - `OnPlayerMoneyChanged( playerid, amount )`
     - Called when a player's money is changed
+- `OnServerVariablesLoaded( )`
+    - Called when server variables are fully loaded